Spectral survey of the diffuse gas toward BL Lac in the Q band: Introduction

-Numerical simulations of the formation of the molecular clouds from the atomic gas show that the physical structure of diffuse clouds is related to the transient multi-phase structure of the interstellar medium as a whole, with regions of partially-molecular cool gas (the cold neutral medium or CNM) embedded in the warm neutral medium (WNM) \citep[e.g.][]{Valdivia:2017,Godard:2023}.
-These simulations reproduce the statistics of the H$_2$ column densities observed in UV absorption against background massive stars but do not succeed with the current chemical networks in reproducing the observed abundances of molecular species like HCO$^+$, c-C$_3$H$_2$ and CH$_3$CN \citep{Liszt:2018a}.
-The case of HCO$^+$, that is the immediate ancestor of CO \citep{Visser:2009}, is particularly important as this ion is widespread and easily detected in absorption toward background quasars \citep{Lucas:1996,Liszt:2023}.
-These failures show that the models are not fully adequate yet, but it has been difficult to identify the missing physical and chemical processes because systematic inventories of the composition of template diffuse clouds are not available in the same way as inventories of dark clouds or hot cores have been established.
+Numerical simulations of the formation of molecular clouds from atomic gas show that the physical structure of diffuse clouds is related to the transient multiphase structure of the interstellar medium as a whole, with regions of partially-molecular cool gas (the cold neutral medium or CNM) embedded in the warm neutral medium (WNM) \citep[e.g.,][]{Valdivia:2017,Godard:2023}.
+These simulations reproduce the statistics of the H$_2$ column densities observed in UV absorption against background massive stars but do not succeed with the current chemical networks in reproducing the observed abundances of molecular species such as HCO$^+$, c-C$_3$H$_2$, and CH$_3$CN \citep{Liszt:2018a}.
+The case of HCO$^+$, which is the immediate ancestor of CO \citep{Visser:2009}, is particularly important: this ion is widespread and easily detected in absorption toward background quasars \citep{Lucas:1996,Liszt:2023}.
+These failures show that the models are not yet fully adequate.
+However, it has been difficult to identify the missing physical and chemical processes because systematic inventories of the composition of template diffuse clouds are not available in the same way as those established for dark clouds or hot cores.
 The lack of a more complete inventory prohibits searching for relationships between molecules and establishing families of species that could be used for identifying the dominant physical and chemical processes.